Port Fourchon Accident Attorneys

 Injured Maritime Workers Have the Right to Representation

 Working on offshore oil rigs can be dangerous.
 From 2007-2021, there were 54 deaths, 3,497 injuries, and 1,684 fires and explosions in the Gulf, according to the Bureau of Ocean Energy Management, Regulation, and Enforcement (BOEMRE).
 Those statistics are also underreported; these are just the officially reported casualties.

-It only takes a split second for a serious offshore accident to occur, leaving a worker on an oil platform, jack-up rig or other maritime vessel catastrophically injured and facing an entirely changed future.
-It is up to an injured worker and/or his or her family to seek legal counsel from a maritime attorney who can look to recover the financial damages to which the worker may be entitled.
+It only takes a split second for a serious offshore accident to occur, leaving a worker on an oil platform, jack-up rig, or other maritime vessel catastrophically injured and facing an entirely changed future.
+It is up to an injured worker and/or their family to seek legal counsel from a Port Fourchon maritime attorney who can look to recover the financial damages to which the worker may be entitled.
 Our firm represents seamen, longshoremen, harbor workers, shipyard workers, and all other types of maritime workers in the Port Fourchon area and throughout Louisiana.
 We have the skill and resources to handle cases related to explosions and fires, falls, deck accidents, and even fatalities.